Harry Collins (footballer)

-Harold Collins (1892–10 August 1918) was an Australian rules footballer who played with Fitzroy in the Victorian Football League.
+Harold Collins (3 August 1892 – 10 August 1918) was an Australian rules footballer who played with Fitzroy in the Victorian Football League.
+He was killed in action during the First World War.

 Family

-His brothers, Goldie and Norm both played for Fitzroy.
+His brothers, Goldie and Norm, both played for Fitzroy.

 Military service

-Collins was awarded the Distinguished Conduct Medal for bravery, before being killed in action on 10 August 1918 in World War I.
+Collins was awarded the Distinguished Conduct Medal for bravery, before being killed in action on 10 August 1918 in the First World War.